FinnakaLite/IM-Nett/content/Proxmox Guides/Getting Started.md

 7. Scroll down and click the green Save button
 8. Press the Edit button AGAIN, and this time scroll down until you find the "Generate configuration" button
 9. Copy the configuration text like so ![[Pasted image 20251015181550.png]]
+10. Press the green save button, and then press the "Save and Apply" button at the bottom of the interfaces page.
+11. Restart the WireGuard interface before continuing: ![[Pasted image 20251016091332.png]]
 ### Importing the VPN config:
 1. Open the WireGuard application on your system
 2. Press "Add Tunnel" and select "From empty file" ![[Pasted image 20251015181907.png]]
-3. Highlight everything and paste what you have copied into the text box and click Save ![[Pasted image 20251015182049.png]]
+3. Highlight everything and paste what you have copied into the text box and click Save:  ![[Pasted image 20251016090942.png]]
 4. You can now activate the VPN and connect to your virtual router.
 If this doesn't work then you need to try restarting your virtual router.

 ## Finishing up: